jiamingluuu/mata35-notes/notes.typ

 #rect[
-  _Remark._ This formula characterized the intuition of _Riemann integral_: we can approximate the value of the indefinite integral of a given function $f$ by chopping the underline area of $f$ into $n$ small rectangles, summing up the area of each rectangle gives the approximation.
+  _Remark._ This formula characterized the intuition of _Riemann integral_: we can approximate the value of the indefinite integral of a given function $f$ by chopping the underline area of $f$ into $n$ small rectangles, sumYan up the area of each rectangle gives the approximation.
 The more rectangles we chopped, the more accurate the approximation we have.
 ]